EMDK/docs/edge/source/api/payment/PaymentDevice.md

 **Parameters:**

-messageLine1 - Message Line 1 to display on the PINPad screen.
+`messageLine1` - Message Line 1 to display on the PINPad screen.
 Maximum
             characters allowed for Choice + Message = 18 characters.
-For example
+For example, if Choice is 6 characters, maximum message length is 12 characters.
+Messages longer than maximum message length will be truncated.

-messageLine2 - Message Line 2 to display on the PINPad screen.
+`messageLine2` - Message Line 2 to display on the PINPad screen.
 Maximum
             characters allowed for Choice + Message = 18 characters.
-For example
+For example, if Choice is 6 characters, maximum message length is 12 characters.
+Messages longer than maximum message length will be truncated.

-choice1 - Choice text for selection from the PINPad using the function
+`choice1` - Choice text for selection from the PINPad using the function
             keys.
 Choice string can consist of up to 8 characters.

-choice2 - Choice text for selection from the PINPad using the function
+`choice2` - Choice text for selection from the PINPad using the function
             keys.
 Choice string can consist of up to 8 characters.

-choice3 - Choice text for selection from the PINPad using the function
+`choice3` - Choice text for selection from the PINPad using the function
             keys.
 Choice string can consist of up to 8 characters.

-choice4 - Choice text for selection from the PINPad using the function
+`choice4` - Choice text for selection from the PINPad using the function
             keys.
 Choice string can consist of up to 8 characters.

-timeOut - Timeout in milliseconds.
+`timeOut` - Timeout in milliseconds.
 Application can set the timeout.
 But
             value must within threshold set by the payment device.

+**Example Usage:**

+	:::java
+	paymentDevice.promptMenu("messageLine1","messageLine2","choice1","choice2","choice3","choice4",timeOut);

 **Returns:**

-com.symbol.emdk.payment.PaymentResults
+com.symbol.emdk.payment.PaymentResults - Returns the PaymentResults.

+         Possible Error codes: SUCCESS, FAILURE, DEVICE_NOT_ENABLED,
+         NULL_POINTER, COMMUNICATION_ERROR, CONNECTION_ERROR,
+         INVALID_OBJECT, PREVIOUS_COMMAND_PENDING, TIMED_OUT,
+         CANCEL_KEY_PRESSED, OK_KEY_PRESSED, LOW_POWER_OPERATION_CANCELLED

 ### promptAdditionalInfo